novius/novius_onlinemediafiles/novius_docs/readme.txt

             )
         ),

-    * For a single relation type, just name it like a regular medias or a wysiwyg
+    * For handling a single relation type, just name it like a regular medias or a wysiwyg :

         $config['fields']['online_medias->my_media_key->onli_onme_id'] = array(
             'label' => __('Online medias'),
             'renderer' => 'Novius\OnlineMediaFiles\Renderer_Media',